 Why we think it’s a sham statement.

-As it tries to present a picture, where the weaker sections are being deprived of reservation simply because the affluent are encroaching on their right.
+RSS tries to present a picture, where the weaker sections are being deprived of reservation simply because the affluent among them are denying them of their right or encroaching upon their right.

-Which is a fallacy, as even the reserved seats often go unfilled.
+One, the reserved category seats often go unfilled.

 That said, the basic fundamental of reservation system in India is not ‘Poor’ or ‘weaker section’.

-The criterion for reservation in India is social discrimination.
+The criterion for reservation system in India is social discrimination resulting from being born in a certain Caste(the hereditary classes in some societies).

 What does this mean?
-This means that a General category person doesn’t become entitled to reservation merely because he/she is poor or less privileged or sees himself/herself as poor.
-If there’s no social discrimination, there can be no reservation.
+This means that a General category person doesn’t become entitled to reservation merely because he/she is poor or less privileged or; sees himself/herself as poor.
+If there’s no social discrimination rooting from the the caste based circumstances then, there can be no reservation.

-To conclude, RSS calls itself a cultural organization; when in reality it keeps raising contentious political topics for its political wing, the BJP.
-This is not good, as only a political organisation can be held accountable for its public stands.
-In short, RSS should not go public with BJP’s views about reservation system in India.
+To conclude, RSS calls itself a cultural organization, when in reality it keeps raising contentious political topics.
+These topics are then conveniently picked up by its political arm, the BJP.
+This is not good because only a political organisation can be held accountable for its public stands.
+In short, RSS should not go public with those views which many people believe are that of BJP.
+Let BJP raise such debates on its own.
+One such issue where BJP must clear its stand is that of reservation system in India.